HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE]
 preach words
 they don't mean a thing
-same thing thing to everyone
+same thing same
+everyone say it
-say it through tears
+through the tears
+different everything
 no simple minds
+that's where
-that's where comes in hate
+comes in hate
-who knows what next day will bring
+who knows what next
+day will bring

 x
 x